All Episodes

 I remember this shit like, yeah, vividly.

-So I bring him right here, right?
+So I bring him right here.

-I cut open his bag, gave him his fucking shit, and we walked him, right?
+And we cut open that, I cut open his bag, gave him his fucking shit, and we walked him right.

-We parked our car right here, went across this gate, and then we walked him to the bridge, and we watched him, we watched him go to Mexico, right?
+We parked the car right here, we parked our car right here, went across this gate, and then we walked him to the bridge.

-So we want so we took him, and I was so mad because that's not our fucking job, bro.
+So we want, so we took him, and I was so mad because that's not our fucking job, bro.

 I was pissed.